 or Or OR these are super delicious in hibachi steak bowls!

 Heyyyy quickie side dish, the best homemade hibachi vegetables ever, sauteed zucchini and onions!
-This gluten free vegetable side dish comes together in just 10 minutes.
+These are done in just 10 minutes, and the method can be used with any veggies you like!

 - 2 medium zucchini, sliced into thick rounds or half moons